graphistry/graphistry-cli/README.md

 Linux:
 ----------------------

+*Note: Temporarily, only Ubuntu 16.04 LTS supported on AWS/Azure*

 Launch a GPU instance of Graphistry of either RHEL or Ubuntu.
 See the HW/SW document for recommended system specifications.

 Log into your Graphistry server and install the CLI:

-### Ubuntu 16.04
+### Ubuntu 16.04 LTS

 ```
     $ git clone https://github.com/graphistry/graphistry-cli.git